CodingHusk3y/CodingHusk3y/README.md

 - 🏫 I’m currently a Computer Science major at [Georgia State University](https://www.gsu.edu/)!
 - 🌱 My desired career path is to become an AI Engineer or Software Engineer.
 I believe that I can turn this aspiration into reality and succeed in my chosen field.
 - 👯 I’m looking to collaborate with other creators
-- 🥅 2024 Goals: Get an internship.
+- 🥅 2025 Goals: Have an internship.
 - ⚡ Fun fact: I love playing soccer, reading books, and coding in Python

 ### Connect with me: